BerkIGuler/Assessment-Framework/README.md

 1. Clone https://github.com/selimsef/dfdc_deepfake_challenge repo in a local directory.
 2. Build docker image using the DockerFile in that repo.
+***`docker build -t df .`
-3. Run the Docker image by mounting pre-trained weight files and test data.
+4. Run the Docker image by mounting pre-trained weight files and test data.
-4. Run predict_folder.py with correct path to weights.
+5. Run predict_folder.py with correct path to weights.
-5. Transfer submission.csv file out of the container with docker cp command.
+6. Transfer submission.csv file out of the container with docker cp command.

 ## NtechLab